yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.6.0.md

 # Changelog

 ## Added
 - Added support for multiple IdPs of the OAuth2.0 flow.
+If a customer has multiple oAuth2.0 providers now they can utilize them all for oAuth2.0 authentication with Tyk.
-- Added new admins APIs for querying all content-blocks.
+- Added new admins APIs for querying all content-blocks to improve data migration capabilities of the portal.
-- Added support for API Products that usr Mutual TLS.
+- Added support for API Products that use Mutual TLS.
+Now API Provider can surface their API Products that use Mutual TLS authentication on the portal and developer can request access to them.
-- Added display-only support for API Products with the custom authentication.
+- Added display-only support for API Products with the custom authentication so that API Providers can expose on the portal their APIs that use custom auth for documentation purposes.

 ## Changed
 - Simplified the connection settings to the portal assets storage (where all images, themes, and other CMS files are stored) to help our customers get up to speed quicker.
 We are well aware that installing and configuring on-premise software can be tricky, especially when it comes to infrastructure, storage, and databases.
 Hence, we have decided to ease this burden for you: